AndreasAugustin/actions-template-sync/README.md

 It is possible to create repositories within Github with [GitHub templates](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository).
 This is a nice approach to have some boilerplate within your repository.
-Over the time the template repository will get some code changes.
+Over time, the template repository will get some code changes.
 The problem is that the already created repositories won't know about those changes.
 This GitHub action will help you to keep track of the template changes.
-The initial author of this repository faced that issue several times and decided to write a github action to face that issue.
+The initial author of this repository faced that issue several times and decided to write a GitHub action to face that issue.
-Because of the nice community, several feature requests helped to go on with development of the action.
+Because of the nice community, several feature requests helped to go on with the development of the action.
 Now several other features are supported.

 ## Features